-All the images on this page are all from 35 mm. slide film.
+All the images on this page are from 35 mm. slide film.
 I scan all my slides and colour film on a Nikon Coolscan.
 Once they're in digital form, they're ready to be tweaked in Photoshop and other editing programs.

 You've heard that Alaska has such glorious, 24-long summer days.
-Even though the spring and summer growing season is very short, the length of day makes up for it ... plants are lush and blooms profuse!
+Even though the spring and summer growing season is very short, the length of day makes up for it ... the plants are lush and they flourish in the mild summer.

 The upper perennial garden in Alaska Botanical Garden is a great demonstration garden for recycled materials.
 Pick up a few new and interesting ways to edge your garden!
 This section of the garden uses concrete test cores to build a small retainer wall.